forcedotcom/salesforcedx-vscode/docs/_articles/jp/lwc/testing.md

 Test results are noted as follows: green for passing tests, red for failing tests, or orange for skipped tests.

-To jump to the test file, or a test case, click the test name in the sidebar.
+To jump to a test file, or a test case, click the test name in the sidebar.

 To clear your test results, click the refresh icon at the top of the sidebar (hover text: SFDX: Refresh Lightning Web Component Test Explorer).